pubstack/pubstack.github.io/_posts/2016-07-05-accelerometer-intro.md

 ```

 * Remove I2C from the blacklist file (/etc/modprobe.d/raspi-blacklist.conf)
-commenting the following line if appears:
+commenting the following line if it appears:

 ```bash
 #blacklist i2c-bcm2708
 ```

-* After all these previous steps reboot the Raspberry Pi
+* After all these previous steps, reboot the Raspberry Pi

 ```bash
 sudo reboot